Aotearoa New Zealand's histories: Reception

-Charlotte Macdonald from Victoria University said putting history of New Zealand systematically at the centre of schooling in the country was a sign of a "mature society" and Bruce Jepsen, President of Te Akatea, the Māori Principals' Association, stated that the curriculum has the potential to "transform education and society...[enabling citizens]...to think, speak, and teach in decolonising and honourable ways, and I say honourable ways in terms of Te Tiriti as a foundation."
+Charlotte Macdonald from Victoria University said putting history of New Zealand systematically at the centre of schooling in the country was a sign of a "mature society" and Bruce Jepsen, President of Te Akatea, the Māori Principals' Association, stated that the curriculum has the potential to "transform education and society...[enabling citizens]...to think, speak, and teach in decolonising and honourable ways, and I say honourable ways in terms of Te Tiriti as a foundation".

-The date of the announcement by Ardern, was 162 years on from the start of the First Taranaki War, and Wharehoka Wano, chief executive of Te Kāhui o Taranaki Iwi, stated it was a "travesty" most New Zealanders didn't appreciate the significance of this day and the curriculum was "overdue".
+The date of the announcement by Ardern, was 162 years on from the start of the First Taranaki War, and Wharehoka Wano, chief executive of Te Kāhui o Taranaki Iwi, stated it was a "travesty" most New Zealanders did not appreciate the significance of this day and the curriculum was "overdue".

-Academic Misatauveve Doctor Melani Anae, one of the original members of the Polynesian Panthers, said the history would help Pacific children to make connections and engage in learning by relating to "real people, real life history."
-Fa’atili Iosua Esera, a school principal in Mangere East, believes Pasifika principals and teachers will have the chance to "incorporate their own local history into the lessons...[and identify]... any contribution that Pacific over the years have made to the New Zealand way of life."
+Academic Melani Anae, one of the original members of the Polynesian Panthers, said the history would help Pacific children to make connections and engage in learning by relating to "real people, real life history."
+Fa’atili Iosua Esera, a school principal in Mangere East, believes Pasifika principals and teachers will have the chance to "incorporate their own local history into the lessons...[and identify]... any contribution that Pacific over the years have made to the New Zealand way of life".

-It has been noted by two Wellington-based New Zealand academics that the new curriculum could build the capacity of students to engage critically with the past and be able to make "informed, evidence-based response(s)...[rather than]...passive acceptance of a particular interpretation or an uncritical rejection."
-The same article concludes: "the capacity to think critically about the past is an important aspect of helping young people to successfully operate as citizens in a liberal, diverse, representative democracy...[and]...potentially goes some way to avoiding polarised and binary ways of thinking about the past (and the present) and encourages young people to be comfortable with complexity."
+It has been noted by two Wellington-based academics that the new curriculum could build the capacity of students to engage critically with the past and be able to make "informed, evidence-based response(s)...[rather than]...passive acceptance of a particular interpretation or an uncritical rejection".
+The same article concludes: "The capacity to think critically about the past is an important aspect of helping young people to successfully operate as citizens in a liberal, diverse, representative democracy...[and]...potentially goes some way to avoiding polarised and binary ways of thinking about the past (and the present) and encourages young people to be comfortable with complexity."

-Writing in The Guardian, New Zealand historian Vincent O'Malley proposed that the new curriculum was [one of the]..."positive steps on the path towards a more historically aware, engaged and mature Aotearoa."
+Writing in The Guardian, New Zealand historian Vincent O'Malley proposed that the new curriculum was one of the..."positive steps on the path towards a more historically aware, engaged and mature Aotearoa".
 In the same article, he made the point that:the purpose of remembering our past, warts and all, in an honest and upfront manner has never been about making anyone feel guilty or ashamed about the actions of their ancestors.
 It has not been about creating discord or division but rather binding us together as a nation that can honestly confront its own past.
 That is not and has never been about assigning blame.
 It is just about taking ownership of our history.